If you write about a subject you know intimately or are passionate about, it’s easy to assume that others will

 - An editor knows the intricacies of punctuation, ensuring that your writing will pass muster with even the most discriminating reader.

 Can a friend — even one who majored in English — be an effective editor?
 Probably not.
-A friend won’t want to hurt your feelings or risk compromising your relationship, so you likely won’t get the unbiased feedback and constructive suggestions that can improve your work.
+A friend won’t want to hurt your feelings or risk compromising your relationship, so you most likely won’t get the unbiased feedback and constructive suggestions that can improve your work.

 An editor is skilled in working with words and punctuation, knows smooth from choppy syntax, and will be objective about every aspect of your writing.

 Whether it’s a project report, a press release, a blog or an article for a trade publication, it likely will be more readable with input from a qualified, expert editor.

 If you’re not yet a subscriber and you’d like to receive Kathy’s FREE Killer Tips from The Ruthless Editor delivered to your inbox twice monthly, email your request to: contact@RuthlessEditor.com